Christ is with us—all the time. He’s available to us—everywhere. He’s walking next to us, guiding us as a father who loves a child—constantly.

 How do we do this?
 Here are a few activities that many of us know we’re supposed to practice, but forget that their purpose is to connect to His presence:

 - Reading the Bible.
 Making time in our busy, distracting, information-saturated world to listen to the words of Scripture can be a challenge.
 However, we must anchor our thoughts and perspective in these words, and we do that by encountering them often—every day.
-I recommend picking a time each day to read—I do it first thing when I wake up in the morning.
+We recommend picking a time each day to read.
+Try doing it first thing when you wake up in the morning.

 - Pray.
 The Bible tells us to pray continually—in other words, we should have a lifestyle of constantly being in conversation with God.
-I find that if I start my day in prayer along with my Scripture reading, then I pray more throughout the day.
+If you start your day in prayer along with Scripture reading, then you might pray more throughout the day.
 Also, as in any relationship, there are many types of conversations we should be having with God.
 If our prayer life is mainly focused on problems and throwing up requests, then we are missing out on the deeper communion God has for us.
 Prayers of thanksgiving, faith, intercession, and more should be part of daily prayer.

 - Read a Christian teaching or devotional book or memoir.
 Some people have a hard time with the Bible.
 Although the Bible is always your best choice, there are many Christian books with powerful teaching and testimonies that will help you understand the Bible and God more deeply.